khushDhillonGit/.NET-MAUI-Learning/README.md

-# Learning .NET MAUI and xamarin fundamentals from Udemy
+# Learning .NET MAUI and xamarin fundamentals
 Also createing own test apps to dive deep into concepts like events/delegates, multitasking, async await methods